-RSA board
+RSA Board

 The board has appointed two subcommittees.
 The Finance Advisory Subcommittee monitors the Society’s income and expenditure and the performance of investments and recommends changes thought desirable to maintain a prudent investment strategy.
 The Editorial Subcommittee oversees the development and production of the Society’s publications.